 |Shareholder||No. of Ordinary Shares||% of issued capital|

-The number of ordinary shares which are not in public hands is 61.24%.
+The number of ordinary shares not in public hands is 61.2%

 There are no restrictions on the transfer of our securities

 The Company is subject to the rules of the UK City Code on Takeovers and Mergers